henryfjordan/minimal-jsx-framework/README.md

 git clone git@github.com/henryfjordan/minimal-jsx-framework.git <project>
 cd <project>

-npm install
+npm --prefix render-in-browser install npm --prefix server-side-render install

-npm run watch
 ```

-Now you can start modifying whatever you like! `src/index.jsx` is the main entrypoint for the app.
+Now you can start modifying whatever you like! `src/index.jsx` is the main entrypoint for each of the apps.

-__Important Note: You must import `createElement` at the start of each JSX file!
-See index.jsx for an example__

 ## Commands

+* `npm --prefix render-in-browser run build` will run webpack to build the `render-in-browser` example
-* `npm run watch` will start `webpack-dev-server` and open the project in your browser
+* `npm --prefix render-in-browser run watch` will start the live `webpack-dev-server` and open the `render-in-browser` example in your browser
-* `npm run build` will build your project in production mode
+* `npm --prefix server-side-render run start` will build and run the `server-side-render` example server